developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

 ------

-### Signature Capture
+### Decoder Signature

-Signature Capture code is a special pattern that encloses an area on a document (such as a signature) and allows that specific area to be captured as an image.
+Decoder Signature is a special pattern that encloses an area in a document (such as a signature) and allows that specific area to be captured as an image.
 The pattern is placed on either side of the area to capture and extends the full height of that area, for example:

 <img style="height:350px" src="SigCap-sample.jpg"/>
 <br>
-For help creating a Signature Capture barcode like the one above, refer to the [Signature Capture Code Guide (pdf)](Signature_Capture_code.pdf)
+For help creating a Signature Capture barcode like the one above, refer to the [Decoder Signature Guide (pdf)](Decoder_Signature.pdf)

 **Format -** Specify the desired output image format: JPEG, BMP, TIFF.